Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.Jurassic/readme.txt

    ===========
-   JavaScriptEngineSwitcher.Jurassic contains adapter `JurassicJsEngine` (wrapper for the Jurassic JavaScript Engine (http://github.com/paulbartrum/jurassic) version of July 21, 2021).
+   JavaScriptEngineSwitcher.Jurassic contains adapter `JurassicJsEngine` (wrapper for the Jurassic JavaScript Engine (http://github.com/paulbartrum/jurassic) version of August 5, 2021).

    =============
    RELEASE NOTES
    =============
-   1. Jurassic was updated to version of July 21, 2021;
+   1. Jurassic was updated to version of August 5, 2021;
    2. In configuration settings of the Jurassic JS engine the `EnableDebugging` property has become deprecated.